Exist888/Basketball-Scoreboard/README.md

 - Implementing "textContent" and "getElementById" to manipulate the DOM and alter html content
 - Using Increment Operator in JS functions to enable 1, 2, and 3 point incrementation
 - Using transform and transition CSS properties to give buttons a "pressed" appearance
-- Translating Figma design file into CSS code to imitate given visual design
+- Translating Figma design file into CSS code to mirror given visual design
 <br/> <br/>

 ##